Coolicky/Revit.DependencyInjection.Templates/README.md

 ### RevitAsync
 Registering RevitAsync `container.AddRevitAsync(GetAsyncSettings);` you will register an instance of `IRevitEventHandler` that will allow you to execute methods within Revit Context.
-It's been created by the guys at the excellent [Onbox Framework](https://github.com/engthiago/Onboxframework)
+As the rest of the functions here it's been created by the guys at the excellent [Onbox Framework](https://github.com/engthiago/Onboxframework)

 You can inject it into any registered class by